Plegik26/To-Do-Android-app/README.md

 ---

 ### Screen 2: Task Details
 - Saves user input in a shared ViewModel that is lifecycle-aware.
 - Uses rememberSaveable to preserve input across configuration changes.
-- Uses LaunchedEffect to trigger side effects such as toast messages or calculations.
-- Optionally uses DisposableEffect for cleanup when the composable is removed.
 - Includes a Back button to return to the task list.

 ---